w3c/trace-context/spec/20-http_header_format.md

 propagating `tracestate` SHOULD be weighted against the value of monitoring scenarios enabled for the end users.

-In situation when `tracestate` MUST be truncated due to size limitations platform of tracing vendor SHOULD truncate whole list entries starting from the end of tracestate.
+In situation when `tracestate` needs to be truncated due to size limitations platform of tracing vendor MUST truncate whole entries.
+Entries larger than `128` characters long SHOULD be removed first.
+Than entries SHOULD be removed starting from the end of `tracestate`.
 Note, other truncation strategies like whitelist entries, blacklist entries or size-based truncation MAY be used, but highly discouraged.
 Those strategies will decrease interoperability of various tracing vendors.

 ## Examples of HTTP headers